 As Karl Moore, a management professor at McGill University advises, “Whether you’re an introvert or an extrovert, sometimes you have to act like the other type if you’re going to be effective as a leader in today’s rapidly evolving world.”

-Great leaders become pros at balancing introversion and extroversion.
-It helps them better relate to people and build stronger relationships with others.
+Good leaders become pros at balancing introversion and extroversion.
+As ambiverts, they better relate to people and build stronger relationships with others.
 Furthermore, without this ability, it’s impossible to get people to listen to you and join you in your fight to change the world for the better.
 Whether it’s through simple actions like making small talk or engaging in deeper conversations, mastering this ability becomes crucial in persuading others.

 Think of people like Eleanor Roosevelt, Abraham Lincoln, Princess Diana, Al Gore, Elon Musk, Barack Obama, Mark Zuckerberg, and Bill Gates.
 While all of these people have introverted qualities, they also learned to master things like public speaking, campaigning, and effectively leading others from the front lines.
 It goes to show, strong leaders are flexible and willing to learn how to balance their extroverted and introverted tendencies.